telosnetwork/telos-token-bridge/evm/README.md

 # Telos Token Bridge :: EVM

-This is the EVM part of our Token Bridge repository
+This is the EVM part of our Token Bridge repository.
+It is currently running on:

+**TESTNET**
+-Register: TBD
+-TokenBridge: TBD

+**MAINNET**
+-Register: TBD
+-TokenBridge: TBD

 ## Contracts